nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The general workflow of the `Parser` component is as follows:
-1. When required to parse for a command, the running `SplitLah` object will pass a String object containing the input of the user to `Parser` class.
+1. When required to parse for a command, the running `SplitLah` object will pass a String object containing the user input to `Parser` class.
 2. `Parser` class instantiates a new `XYZCommandParser` object corresponding to the user input and passes the user input to it.
    (`XYZCommand` is a placeholder for specific subclass of the `Command` class, e.g. `SessionCreateCommand`)
-3. The `XYZCommandParser` object will then, using parse methods from `Parser` class, extract all the arguments from the user input.
+3. The `XYZCommandParser` object will then use parse methods from `Parser` class to extract all the arguments from the user input.
    1. Each of these parse methods in `Parser` class then calls utility methods from `ParserUtils` class to return a parsed value.